Domowe Ogórki Kiszone

 Yikes.
 But there it is.

-In my defense, I’m a keen consumer of these crunchy & delicious pickles aged in brine.
+In my defence, I’m a keen consumer of these crunchy & delicious pickles aged in brine.
 Buying quite a lot of that stuff, one might think I’m addicted.

 Good question.